Anandsure/magiCode/README.md

 ## Ever faced these problems?
-1) You may be an expert at a particular language: Say Python, C++, JavaScript or even Swift.</br> You're solving an online contest on HackerRank but a particular</br>
+1) You may be an expert at a particular language: Say Python, C++, JavaScript or even Swift.</br> You're solving an online contest on HackerRank but a particular question supports only few premium languages and hence you're not able to top the leaderboard.</br>
 You know that a string needs to be input followed by a 'if condition', but don't know the syntax.</br>

 - In C++ it'll be: